Vivekanand-R/AI-Product-Framework/README.md

             B. Core Value First: It’s a basic, functional version that delivers essential features to real users.
             C. Learn & Iterate: Enables fast feedback, cheap failures, and smarter product evolution.

-**Example – Samsung Innovation and Human experiences: Samsung Galaxy Market Share and expansion into the global healthcare market:**
+**Example – Smartphones Innovation and Human experiences:  Market Share and expansion into the global healthcare market:**

 For Example:

             A. Market share by smartphone vendor (2025 - Approx Estimation): Apple 38.0 %, Samsung 37.3 %, Xiaomi 6.5 %
             B. Smartphones e‑commerce market size (approx):	USD 1.32 billion (2025 forecast)

-Samsung to gauge local demand flexibility without launching a new product line.
+Smartphones Innovation to gauge local demand flexibility without launching a new product line.

-**Samsung’s expansion and already active healthcare market.**
+**Smartphones Innovation’s expansion and already active healthcare market.**

             A. Digital health solutions (apps, wearables, telemedicine) can scale fast.
 Users already rely on smartphones as the daily tools.
             B. The high smartphone, brand dominance, and user engagement directly **empower Samsung’s potential entry into the emerging healthcare market**
             C. Hybrid ecosystem (for hardware + software + wearables + AI Process) makes it uniquely positioned to offer preventive, diagnostic, and remote care solutions — all wrapped in a consumer-friendly UX.
-            D. Massive installed base for launching Samsung Health platform integrations, wearables (like Galaxy Watch), and partnerships with the health services.
+            D. Massive installed base for launching Smartphones Innovation Health platform integrations, wearables (like Smart Watch), and partnerships with the health services.

 **3. User-Centered Design / UX Thinking:** Design Thinking